Read This First

 Prompt 3: Andrew Wakefield was a single scientist.
 How was he able to capture the minds of such a large percentage of the public?

-The section turns on Publication in a Prestigious Journal, Media Sensationalism, and Public Fear and Anxiety.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Publication in a Prestigious Journal, Media Sensationalism, and Public Fear and Anxiety in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Publication in a Prestigious Journal distinct from Media Sensationalism.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Publication in a Prestigious Journal distinct from Media Sensationalism.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This middle step prepares discoveries.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.